 Step #3) Explain the Benefits

 The third step in add-on selling is to explain the benefits.
 In other words, explain to the client why they should purchase the add-on item.
-Rather than listing its features, however, you should focus on its benefits.
-How can the add-on item benefit the client?
-If it's bucket teeth for a bulldozer, then perhaps the client can use it for excavation more efficiently than traditional non-teeth buckets.
+Rather than listing its features, however, you should focus on its value or the business benefits they will receive as a result.

 Step #4) Close the Deal

 Add-on selling is an exact science.
 Sure, the steps remain the largely the same, but you'll need to customize your approach based on the client.
 If the client tells that you that he or she isn't ready in purchasing the add-on item just yet, make a note to follow up at a later date.
-By nurturing your leads, you'll have an easier time with add-on selling.
+By nurturing your sales leads, you'll have an easier time with selling add-on to your customers.